 Less than Significant with Mitigation Incorporated.
 As discussed in the response to III.
-Air Quality, localized concentrations of all analyzed construction and long-term emissions would be well below the SCAQMD's Localized Significance Thresholds.
+Air Quality, localized concentrations of all analyzed construction and long-term emissions would be well below the SCAQMD's Localized Significance Thresholds, with implementation of the mitigation measures specified in MM III-1 and III-2.
 This indicates there would be less than significant effects on human beings as a result of construction and long-term emissions of criteria air pollutants.
+Further, an analysis of construction and operational health risk impacts associated with daily diesel powered machinery and trucks determined that there would be less than significant impacts pertaining to cancer and non-cancer health risks.

 As discussed in IX.
 Hazards and Hazardous Materials, the proposed remedial activities include capping contaminated soil with clean import up to 10-feet thick, extracting volatiles in the vapor phase from the soil and groundwater, enhancing microbial degradation of contaminants in the groundwater, extracting the liquid contaminant from the groundwater and allowing natural attenuation to occur after the remedial activities have been determined to have cost-effectively remediated the soil and groundwater onsite to the extent practicable.
 Even with these proposed remedial measures, potential harmful releases of environmental contaminants could occur during construction soil disturbing activities, which could adversely affect the health of construction workers.
 This impact would be mitigated to a less than significant level through the construction control measures specified in MM IX-1 and MM IX-2.
 As a result of the proposed project design, which would cover rather than remove existing contaminated soils, there could be future releases of harmful soil gas that could adversely affect the health of indoor workers and outdoor construction or maintenance workers when engaged in soil disturbing activities.
 Placement of buildings over contaminated soils could also impede potential future efforts to remove the impacted material, should that be warranted as indicated by ongoing monitoring efforts.
 Groundwater quality could be negatively impacted by the remnant soil contamination and by light non-aqueous phase liquid materials that would also remain in place, as proposed.
 These potential long-term impacts would be mitigated to a less than significant level through the measures specified in MM IX-3 thru IX-9.

 As discussed in XIII.
 Noise, temporary, nuisance-level noise impacts during construction would be minimized to acceptable levels through restrictions on locations and operations of noisier construction machinery and on restrictions to timing and routing of heavy trucks.
-Those restrictions are specified in Mitigation Measure NOI-1.
+Those restrictions are specified in Mitigation Measure NOIXIII-1.
 Also, as discussed in XIII.
 Noise, it was determined that noise levels generated by onsite activities and off-site traffic would be less than significant.
 No other environmental impacts resulting from the project were determined to result in potentially adverse impacts to human beings.